 The Bioenvironmental Sciences (BESC) curriculum at Texas A&M University is a progressive and exciting degree for all students with an interest in solving complex environmental problems.
 This degree program is challenging, multi-disciplinary, relevant and flexible.
 The requirements to obtain a satisfying career go well beyond the classroom.
 The emphasis areas in the BESC program were designed from input within the environmental industry.
 Our students are well prepared for careers in the environmental arena.

 Students in BESC have the unique opportunity to build their networking skills prior to graduation by participating in our student chapter of the National Association of Environmental Professionals.
 Each semester the club hosts several speakers from industry and governmental agencies involved in environmental management careers.
-For more information contact Sam Murdock or Heather Wilkinson.
+For more information contact Sam Murdock or Won-Bo Shim.

 In addition, BESC offers an Undergraduate Honors Program.
 Students with at least a 3.5 cumulative GPR are eligible to enroll in Honors courses, which provide an enriched learning experience with faculty.
 This is the first Undergraduate Honors Program available within the College of Agriculture and Life Sciences.